GillianMASSE/volatility3-plugin-procdump/Report.md

 #### 2.2 The Procdump Plugin

+### **2.2 The Procdump Plugin**

-The original purpose of the `procdump` plugin in Volatility 2 was to extract in-memory executable files associated with running processes.
-It scanned the virtual address space of each process to locate the PE (Portable Executable) headers and dump the corresponding code segments to disk.
-This was particularly useful in malware investigations where analysts needed to recover unpacked or injected code from memory-resident processes.
+The original purpose of the `procdump` plugin in **Volatility 2** was to extract **in-memory executable files** associated with running processes.
+It scanned the virtual address space of each process to locate the **PE (Portable Executable) headers** and dump the corresponding **code segments to disk**.
+This was particularly useful in **malware investigations**, where analysts needed to recover **unpacked or injected code** from memory-resident processes.

-In Volatility 2, the plugin used direct access to the memory layers and process structures to identify valid image bases, verify the presence of an `MZ` header, and dump a fixed-size segment of memory as a file.
-Its implementation was mostly procedural, heavily reliant on the now outdated plugin and memory access APIs.
+In Volatility 2, the plugin used direct access to the memory layers and process structures to:

+* Identify valid image bases,
+* Verify the presence of an **`MZ` header** (indicating a PE file), and
+* Dump a **fixed-size segment** of memory to disk.

+Its implementation was mostly **procedural**, relying heavily on the now outdated plugin and memory access APIs.
 Despite its simplicity, it was effective in many investigative scenarios.

-One of the primary challenges addressed in this project was the fact that the `procdump` plugin had not been ported to Volatility 3.
+One of the primary challenges addressed in this project was the fact that the `procdump` plugin had not been ported to **Volatility 3**.
 Due to the extensive architectural changes between Volatility 2 and 3, the original code could not be reused as-is.

-Instead, a full reimplementation was required, leveraging the class-based structure of Volatility 3, the `PluginInterface` inheritance model, the `TreeGrid` rendering output, and the improved handling of symbol spaces and memory access.
+Instead, a **full reimplementation** was required, leveraging:

+* The **class-based structure** of Volatility 3,
+* The `PluginInterface` inheritance model,
+* The `TreeGrid` rendering output system,
+* Improved handling of **symbol spaces** and **memory layer abstraction**.

-Rebuilding this plugin thus required both a deep understanding of Volatility 3's plugin architecture and a practical strategy for traversing process memory spaces.
-This included integrating symbol resolution, managing invalid memory access gracefully, and dumping relevant virtual address descriptors (VADs) into individual files, all while maintaining compatibility with standard Volatility 3 practices.
+Rebuilding this plugin thus required both a deep understanding of **Volatility 3's plugin architecture** and a practical strategy for **traversing process memory spaces**.
+This included:

+* Integrating correct **symbol resolution** for kernel and process structures,
+* Managing **invalid memory access** gracefully,
+* Dumping relevant **Virtual Address Descriptors (VADs)** into individual `.dmp` files,
+* Maintaining strict **compatibility** with Volatility 3 plugin standards.

+The end result is a plugin that restores and improves the capabilities of the original `procdump`, tailored for Volatility 3's modern and modular forensic framework.

 ### 3. Methodology